zhuowei/blueshrimp/README.md

 Bluetooth headphones use the [Handsfree Profile](<https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles#Hands-Free_Profile_(HFP)>).

-Handsfree Profile is special: unlike most other Bluetooth services, where one side acts as a client and one side acts as a server, both the headset and the connecting device (e.g. a phone) need to run a Bluetooth server.
+Handsfree Profile is special: unlike most Bluetooth services, where one side acts as a client and one side acts as a server, both the headset and the connecting device (e.g. a phone) need to run a Bluetooth server.

 After the phone connects to the headset's Handsfree service (0x111e), the headset then connects back to the phone's Handsfree Audio Gateway service (0x111f).